 - The school has an open door policy.
 Parents are invited to discuss arrangements with the Class Teacher and/or SENCo at any point throughout the year, by making an appointment at the school office. - Termly meetings are arranged to update parents on the progress their child is making and the provision their child will receive.
-At these times a pupil's one-plan or pupil passport may be reviewed. - For some parents, regular structured conversations are offered to ensure good quality discussion between home and school.
-An outcomes plan is produced at these meetings. - The SENCo regularly contacts parents to keep them updated with any issues or consideration of new strategies - Parents of children who have an EHC plan are invited to discuss their child's progress at the Annual Review meeting.
+At these times a pupil's one-plan or pupil passport may be reviewed.
+For some parents, regular structured conversations are offered to ensure good quality discussion between home and school. - The SENCo regularly contacts parents to keep them updated with any issues or consideration of new strategies. - Parents of children who have an Educational Health Care Plan are invited to discuss their child's progress at the Annual Review meeting.